SouthGreenPlatform/genoring/README.md

   mounted and were correctly initialized.

 * When installing Drupal (the first time), the database docker logs a couple of errors like "ERROR:  relation "..." does not exist ...
-STATEMENT:  SELECT...".
+STATEMENT: ...".
   These errors, as long as they occure before Drupal installation is completed, can be ignored as they are due to the way Drupal checks if tables exist.